Pentagon sets limits on transgender troops

 Advocates for transgender people criticized the Trump policy.
 “The Trump administration is determined to bring back ‘don’t ask, don’t tell,’ a policy that forced service members to choose between serving their country and telling the truth about who they were,” Aaron Belkin, director of the Palm Center LGBT-rights think tank, said in a statement.

-Reporting by Eric Beech and Idrees Ali; Editing by Peter Cooney
+Reporting by Eric Beech and Idrees Ali; additional reporting by Rich McKay; Editing by Peter Cooney